uviclibraries/arduino/face-to-face_workshop_children/arduino-mp3player.md

 **All done!**

 ## Next steps
 If you want to do more tweaking, you can go back to the Arduino code editor and modify the parameters or variables in the code, recompile, and upload your updated code to the Arduino board to see the results.
-For ewxample, you could change the sensor's distance threshold from 50 cm to 80 cm.
+For example, you could change the sensor's distance threshold from 50 cm to 80 cm.
 Or, you could add or change the music files, change the LEDs lights, or change the speaker volume, and more.  etc. or change

 If something is not working for you, please remember to ask your instructor for help.